 The Bible does not talk that way about humanity.
 When the Bible talks about how people function in their hearts, it uses a universal language. (cf. Romans 3:10–12, 23).
 If you begin to gather our everyday struggles together, you’ll eventually have a list of themes that make up every person in the world.

 As you move from our unique history to our shared problems, you will eventually cross a line (the dotted line in the infographic), which reveals a similar theme: your current disciple is like your last disciple.
 Our commonality is one of the many beautiful things about discipleship that gives any Christian a head start with the person he is discipling.

 - You don’t need to be omniscient to help someone.

 - You don’t need to have lived their life to help them.

 - You are more common than uncommon where it matters.

-- You can relate to anyone, regardless of gender, age, or origin.
+- You can relate to anyone, regardless of gender, age, or origin.1

-Our shared experiences are part of the explanation about Jesus’s temptations being like our temptations (Hebrews 4:14-15).
-His temptations were not necessarily behavioral temptations like ours, but there were temptations in His heart like us, e.g., fear, anxiety, anger, self-reliance, craving for comfort, and ambition.
+Our shared experiences are part of the explanation about Jesus’ temptations being like our temptations (Hebrews 4:14–15).
+His temptations were not necessarily behavioral temptations like ours, but He was tempted in His heart like us, e.g., fear, anxiety, anger, self-reliance, craving for comfort, and ambition.

 Unbelief – If you work a person down to their most fundamental and foundational problem, it will be unbelief.
-Not trusting God was the first sin of Adam and all other sins flow out of this common heart commitment.
+Not trusting God was the first sin of Adam, and all of the other sins flow out of this common heart commitment.

 If we believed God the way we should, we would not sin the way we do.
 Adam trusted God in Genesis 1 and 2, and everything was copacetic.
 In Genesis 3 he decided not to trust God, and the drift from God began.